njpatel/component-react/README.md

 # component-react

-A plugin to transpile [React](https://github.com/facebook/react) .jsx files for the component builder.
+A plugin to transpile [React](https://github.com/facebook/react) JS files ('.js or .jsx') for the component builder.

 ## Install